Cvar1984/sshLooterC/README.md

 * libpam0g-dev

 # Configure
-Edit the `looter.c` and add your telegram bot token and your user id.
+Edit the `looter.c` and add your telegram bot token and either your user id or chat id.

 # Compiling
 ```bash